cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### MsgBlacklist

-// TODO
-Should be the blacklist icaOwnerAccounts specific?
+// TODO Should be the blacklist icaOwnerAccounts specific?
-What happens if controller chain registers and funds a hostAccount and then the host chain blacklist the transfers?
+What happens if the controller chain registers and funds a hostAccount and then the host chain blacklist the transfers?
 Are funds lost?

 ## Example Implementations